 As the lodge’s former Grand Living Room of the Guest House, Weatherwatch is one of the most romantic spaces in The Point.
 Credit its curtained four-poster topped by a feather bed and downy pillows, big picture window overlooking Upper Saranac Lake, chiseled-stone fireplace, and private exit that leads to a stone patio.

-As in Rockefeller’s day, there is no in-room TV.
+As in Rockefeller’s day, there is no in-room TV or Wi-Fi.
 Cell service is spotty.
 You may also have an ancient dial phone as part of the decór.
-Although in a concession to modernity, rooms now furnish free wi-fi.

 Dining at The Point Resort